whoisryosuke/clawdio/README.md

 1. Create a new module inside `/modules/` folder, ideally just copy an existing effect.
 1. Change the module name in the `Cargo.toml` to be `clawdio-youreffectname`.
 1. Write any Rust code.
-1. Build the modules: `yarn build:modules`
+1. Build all the modules: `yarn build:modules` or the individual module using `wasm-pack build --target web`
 1. You should see a `/pkg` folder inside the `/modules/yourmodule/` with the WASM.
 1. Install the Rust module as a dependency to the `clawdio` project.
-Use the `*` as version to ensure it sources locally.
+Use the latest version or `*` as version to ensure it sources locally.
 1. Try using the Rust module in the frontend code.

+### Debugging Tips

+- You cannot use `println!()` or any kind of debug log statements in the WASM bundle because of the lack of `TextEncoder` in the worker's JS context.
+- Try loading the WASM module in isolation - outside of the audio worklet.
+This ensures worklet is broken, and not just using restricted APIs in worklet context (like `crypto`).
+I like spinning up a fresh Vite app and just linking (`yarn link`) the any specific modules over.
+- Your order of operation should be: create Rust tests to validate module, integration test with WASM in worklet, then end to end test in a frontend app.

 ### Building